ava-tan/ithaca-apple-festival/README.md

 # Project 3

-See the course web page for Project 2's requirements.
+See the course web page for the project's requirements.

 # Submission Instructions